 Last year, Community Transport Services Tasmania (CTST) strengthened their Infection Control Management Plan (ICMP) to include a response to the presence of coronavirus disease (COVID-19) in Tasmania.

-The ICMP includes three escalation Levels to meet this challenge and to support our primary focus of safety.
-To best protect our passengers, volunteers, and staff, the management team meets daily to review the ICMP and to ensure the continual monitoring of government advice and all other relevant indicators that may initiate escalation.
+This plan is still in place today and plan includes various response levels to flexibly and quickly meet the challenges presented by the COVID-19 pandemic and to support our primary focus of safety.
+To best protect our passengers, volunteers, and staff, the management team meets regularly to review our planning and safety measures and we continually monitor government advice and public health authority alerts that may require a response.

 Chief Executive Officer